-How much data does a CCTV camera use per hour?
+How much data do they use per hour?

 The amount of data a CCTV camera uses per hour depends on several factors, including resolution, frame rate, compression settings, and recording mode.
 Calculating the exact data usage requires considering these variables for each specific camera.